Michael Beckerman (musicologist): Career

 Beckerman held faculty positions at Washington University in St. Louis and the University of California, Santa Barbara before arriving at New York University, where he was Chair of Music from 2004-2013.
 Beckerman served as Distinguished Professor of History at Lancaster University in England.
 He was the Leonard Bernstein Scholar-in-Residence at the New York Philharmonic from 2016 to 2018.

 Beckerman organized a symposium at the Library of Congress about Dvořák's American years.

 Beckerman commented for the NPR series "Fishko Files" about "symphonies that swing" when composers bring jazz music to the concert hall and about Tchaikovsky's use of 5/4 time for the so-called "waltz" from the Pathetique symphony.
 Beckerman commented for WQXR about Dvořák's African-American student Harry T. Burleigh's influence on Dvořák's composing and about getting beyond the antisemitism to appreciate Wagner's music.

 Beckerman has written for the New York Times about subjects including Dvořák, Bach, Schubert, the music of baseball, and the dark sides of Christmas songs.
 In one piece, Beckerman noted that the tune that most excites students in grade school orchestras is the theme from "Jeopardy".
 The NYT quoted Beckerman's 'amusing' program notes about a musical suite based on a Gogol novella: "it is never useful to scold composers for their taste in literature".

+Beckerman co-edited a volume of essays on Martinů for the 2025 Bard Music Festival.